We Love Harmonica

 WE RECENTLY CELEBRATED OUR 40 YEAR ANNIVERSARY!!!

 The Twin Cities Harmonica Society was formed in 1977 by Don Allen and Jack Bacon.
-Each came from professional music backgrounds- Don playing with a trio in Ohio and Jack as part of a local 5-player group.
+Each came from professional music backgrounds.
+Don playing with a trio in Ohio and Jack was part of a local 5-player group.

 The initial purpose of the club was simply getting together to play and share information.
 There was no intention to do "play-outs", but as word of the group spread, so did requests to hear its music.
 Before long, it had purchased a sound system, band attire, and was performing in a variety of venues which, over the years, have ranged from banquets, to a Channel 5 telethon, and Saint Paul Saints game.

-If you or someone you know has an interest in this, please contact Steve (on the CONTACT US above).
+If you or someone you know has an interest in this, please email us.

 We want to extend a special Thank You to Groth Music of Bloomington MN for sharing the costs of the harmonicas we give away.